hwzhou2020/FPM_INR/README.md

 ├── vis                     # Result visualization
 ├── environment.txt         # Anaconda environment
 ├── FPM_INR.py              # Main Python script
+├── FPM_INR_thyroid.py      # Main Python script for thyroid samples
 ├── network.py              # INR neural network
 ├── unils.py                # Utility functions
 └── README.md
 ```

+The thyroid sample was acquired from a different system setup compared to other samples.
+For convenience, we put it in a different python script.
+This is a demostration that our method is not limited to a specific FPM system setting and can be generaized to different FPM systems.

 ### Dependency
 ```